 Here you can find our SRAM Disc Brake Pad Identification Guide.

-TECH TIP: SRAM advises you to change rotors when changing pad compound to get the best performance out of your braking system.
-If you do not change your rotor when changing pad compounds, you will get less power and more noise.
+TECH TIP: To get the best performance out of your braking system, we advise changing rotors when changing pad compounds.
+If you do not change your rotor, you will get less power and more noise.